stevomatthews/Spoon-Knife/test-toc.md

 - **Responder** is the receiver, which is that party that has set `SRTO_SENDER` to false (default).

-Note that:
-- these roles are independent of the connection mode (Caller/Listener/Rendezvous)
-- the behavior is undefined if `SRTO_SENDER` has the same value on both parties
+Note that these roles are independent of the connection mode (Caller/Listener/Rendezvous), and that the behavior is undefined if `SRTO_SENDER` has the same value on both parties

 For an **HSv5** handshake, the roles are dependent on the connection mode: